j4ckofalltrades/steam-webapi-kt/README.md

 ## Usage

-**This requires a Steam Web API Key, you can get one at https://steamcommunity.com/dev/apikey**
+**This requires a Steam WebAPI Key, you can get one at https://steamcommunity.com/dev/apikey**

 You can use either the provided `SteamWebApi` wrapper